What is a subscription-based business model?

 - Revenue rollercoaster: Income can be unpredictable.
 It often fluctuates based on usage patterns, making financial forecasting challenging.

-- Underutilization risk: Users might not fully use the product or service, resulting in lower overall revenue compared to subscription models.
+- Underutilization risk: Users might not fully use the product or service, resulting in lower overall revenue compared to subscription business models.

 How to implement a subscription-based model